 Adult Content Bans across the Internet

-There is a middleman injecting himself between your transactions for art.
+A middleman injects himself between your transactions for art.
 He is known as Visa, MasterCard, Discover and AMEX and he determines what you can buy and who you can pay for it.

 Through his money transfer systems he dictates the terms of all art websites: